 Claire and Harry struggle to find happiness.
 Despite their uncontrollable circumstance, they find hope in a hopeless situation.
-The novel pulls out all the stops in making you feel every emotion with them.
+The book pulls out all the stops in making you feel every emotion with them.
 Both characters feel like real living people, and that truly makes this book stand out uniquely.

 As Billy witnesses the horrors of war, again and again, the novel’s central theme of war being meaningless shines.
 Readers loved its thought-provoking messages and relatable main character, saying it

-Setting itself apart from the rest of the genre earns this novel many more points, being one the darker takes on the list and not shying away from using time travel to go in-depth into a veterans psyche.
+Setting itself apart from the rest of the genre earns this novel many more points, being one the darker takes on the list and not shying away from using time travel to go in-depth into a veteran’s psyche.

-Thrust into the middle ages, a team of historians embark on a mission to rescue their professor.
+Thrust into the middle ages, a team of historians embarks on a mission to rescue their professor.
 They find themselves battling for survival against knights and medieval rulers.
 These ordinary students must find their courage.
 They become stronger if they want any hope of surviving the trials and tribulations that await them.

 Crichton details each of the main characters, Andre, Kate, and Chris, well.
-They relatable on their own, having their unique takes on the plot as it unfolds.
+They are relatable on their own, having their unique takes on the plot as it unfolds.
 The characterization is believable for each of them.
 You’ll find yourself wondering where they’ll go and what they’ll do.

-The time period is well explored with enough variety to keep things interesting.
+The time is well explored with enough variety to keep things interesting.
 With the fantastic Medieval times setting being given a unique twist as we see it through the eyes of characters who don’t belong there.
 We get to see some fall in love with the time period, and others try to do anything they can to escape it.

-Literary scholar Brandon Doyle lives in a world where time travel is an everyday thing.
+In The Anubis Gates, scholar Brandon Doyle lives in a world where time travel is an everyday thing.
 While on a routine trip through time, Doyle finds his mission has become a lot more complicated when he gets stranded in 1800s London.

-Featuring ancient Egyptian sorcerers, werewolves, and mutated clowns, this novel leans more into the fantasy side then the sci-fi side.
-Magic and time travel are woven together to make a stand out adventure, along with historical characters mixing with fantastic beasts.
+Featuring ancient Egyptian sorcerers, werewolves, and mutated clowns, this novel leans more into the fantasy side than the sci-fi side.
+Magic and time travel are woven together to make a stand-out adventure, along with historical characters mixing with fantastic beasts.

 Readers have praised this adventurous romp for its great characters, interesting locations, and thrilling action sequences.
 For fans of fantasy who want a fun, exciting trip through time, with crazy fantasy elements breaking loose, this roller coaster of a novel is just right for you.

 This time travel book features a truly unique twist on time travel.
-The story makes it a shared experience amongst all living humans.
+The time-traveling book makes it a shared experience amongst all living humans.
 It stands out as something unlike anything else.
 In terms of science fiction, science takes center stage in this book.
 This book features plausible explanations and theories for how such a monumental event could occur.
 And this without over-explaining.

 With interesting and strong plot development, the twists and turns will make you speed through the pages to find out what happens next.